 This post is from a series!
 If you’re new to tarot check out:

-The first card in each section below is a card from the Rider Waite tarot deck.
-This is a very classic deck and most people reference it when referring to the fool’s journey.
+The first card depicted in each section below is a card from the Rider Waite tarot deck.
+This is a very classic deck and most people reference it when referring to tarot imagery.
 I have put together many different versions of the fool’s journey in this article.
 As with most myths and legends, all interpretations vary slightly but have the same message.
-Here, I’ve put together many different versions.
-This journey is very much like a dream, one second you are strolling and seeing strange things, and when you blink the scenery changes, you are in a new situation.
+Here, I’ve put together many different versions that I feel align with the true meaning of each card.
+This journey is very much like a dream, one second you are strolling and seeing strange things, and when you blink the scenery changes, you are in a new situation, and you’re surrounded by new obstacles.
 This story is told in short segments broken between the 22 tarot cards!

-The fool is numbered 0. in the tarot deck, some believe that it is because he is the character experiencing this journey.
-We are introduced to the fool as young and adventurous!
-The fool is not only prepared to start his journey, but he is filled with excitement and wonder.
-He has collected all of his belongings, fitting in one small pouch, and blissfully follows a path not concerning himself with risks or any downfalls that may happen.
-The fool is unaware of any hardships that he will face on this adventure.
+The fool is now numbered 0 in our modern decks, however for long periods in history he also had no number associated with him.
+Some believe that it is because he is the character experiencing this journey.
+He represents you, the reader!
+We are introduced to the fool as being young, care-free, naive, child-like, and adventurous!
+The fool is not only prepared to start his journey, but he is filled with excitement, innocence, eagerness, and wonder.
+It is suggested here that the start to any journey requires the spirit, energy, and curiosity of a child.
+The fool has collected all of his belongings, fitting in one small pouch (representing the few belonging he has when his journey begins).
+He blissfully follows a path not concentrating on risks or any downfalls just enjoying the present scenery and simply living his joyful life.
+The fool is unaware of any hardships that he will face on his upcoming adventure.
 The fool is associated with the number zero, so it is implied that he is empty, wanting substance.
 He is innocent and optimistic.
+The terminology of being called ‘a fool’ suggests that there is much to learn at every start to a life changing journey.
 He is also so preoccupied with his daydreams and visions that he doesn’t realize he is about to walk off a giant cliff!

 He’s suddenly on a path along the outskirts of a village.
 Continuing his journey, the Fool runs into a magician!
 He is talented, skilled, active, masculine, mysterious, and powerful.
 The magician puts a trance over the fool.
 He has mastered the four elements, water, fire, earth, and air and plans to show the fool what he can.
 He is a guardian, a teacher, and also the master of illusion.
 His wisdom and teachings may come to us in odd ways, dreams, signs, things you could imagine a magician would enjoy to do.
 He could give us signs in glimpses and coincidences.
 He offers the fool guidance in hidden and confusing ways.
 He is thought of as our subconscious awareness.
 As a man prone to creative impulses, the magician grants the fool opportunity to learn about the four elements and their corresponding items, the love and emotion of cups, material possessions and work represented by pentacles, the intellect and communication of swords, and the passion of wands.